leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

 ## Resources

-You can find a lot of helpful cheat sheets on the [wiki](https://git.generalassemb.ly/sei-flex/dan-abramov/wiki).

-All previous lessons are on the [YouTube playlist](https://www.youtube.com/playlist?list=PL7paijy8eY-ZomEJJunzNl8JlTJlSmrbV&disable_polymer=true)
+All previous lessons are on the class readme

 ## Squad Arrangement